 In some of the treatments there is impermeable surface and the solution can not penetrate the ground.
 In these situations drilling into the home’s foundation, the front stoop, chimney, concrete slabs, walkways or garage floors will be required.
 Usually the drilling is spaced 12″ apart.

 After the drilling a chemical solution is inserted into the holes and the holes are plugged and sealed with new concrete.

 The termiticides are designed with agents allowing them to bond with the soil and remain intact and potent for 7-10 years or longer.
 One of the concerns with this type of treatment is that the barrier needs to be continuous surrounding the foundation to be effective.
-Any break in this barrier and termites may infiltrate the structure.

-We found a better way to address “Termites and their Colonies”.
+Here’s Another way to address “Termites and their Colonies”.